 Publication of Clinical Trial Results

 Other than early phase trials, sponsors of Clinical Trials of Investigational Medicinal Products (CTIMPs) should publish a research summary of their findings within one year of the study’s completion.
-This timeline is reduced to six months for paediatric studies.

 You should publish your summary results within these timeframes in the public register (or registers) where you have registered your clinical trial.

 If the register used does not have a results section, the results should be posted on a free-to-access, publicly available, searchable institutional website of the sponsor, funder or chief investigator.

 Where the main findings are also to be submitted for publication in a journal, this should be done within 12 months of study completion, to be published through an open-access mechanism in a peer-reviewed journal.

 Information about research findings should be available to those who took part in the study, interested groups or communities and the general public in a format that is accessible and easy to understand.
 As part of the HRA’s transparency strategy we ask research sponsors to include a plain language summary of their findings in their final report which will be published on our website alongside the study research summaries.

 See further guidance on writing a plain language (lay) summary of your research findings.